OfficialTeamUIX/UIX-Lite/README.md

 # Why?

 In the early 2000's we didn't have access to source code, thus projects like UIX and UIX Lite didn't exist.
 What we did have was a sub-scene, within the Xbox scene that focused on modifications to the retail dashboards files.
-The worlk of these people, was the foundation for what UIX eventually became, as well as the original TeamUIX.
+The work of these people, was the foundation for what UIX eventually became, as well as the original TeamUIX.
 So, we're going into the archives and taking a look at patches and mods from our friends Gcue, fuckdb, Vulgasprofanum, the original tHc, and xboxdash[.]net community and implementing them in a modern, live enabled, dashboard.

 The end goal, will be to provide a legal, open source, distributable patch set and tutorials for ease of use.